 After receiving access to the existing content, we start by taking a careful look around.
 We aim to answer basic questions that will form the foundation of the migration.
 Exactly what version of what CMS are we starting from?
 What are the different types of content?
-How many records exist for each, and how frequently are they used?
+How many records are we working with?

 The answers to these questions lead to meaningful conversations about how the different aspects of the legacy site can or should fit into the new site.

 For every type of content in the legacy site, we work with our client to determine the new home.
-It’s important to not that although most critical and popular content finds a home on the new site, data migration is also a great time for some content-focused Spring Cleaning.
-We often identify ways that some data can be archived, such as outdated content, old events, and short-lived content experiments.
+It’s important to note that although most critical and popular content finds a home on the new site, data migration is also a great time for some content-focused Spring Cleaning.

 Next, using an ever-growing library of tools and techniques that we’ve developed in-house, we write a custom script that automagically (sure, that’s a technical term!) takes the old content and places it into the new site.